 “Emails that are relevant get opened, which means a greater return on investment,” says Wilson.

 But how do you do make them relevant?

 Wilson outlined several great tips for basic personalization, using the information your customers share with you.
 He started with triggered emails, more specifically, cart recovery emails.
 “You know what stage a customer is at when he’s put stuff in the cart, so you can send a very relevant email.
 Hence [cart recovery emails] have a great open rate and great return on investment,” he says.

 While you may already use purchase data to make your emails more relevant, don’t forget about the other data snippets you can use, too.
 You collect more data than you may realize.
 For example, if a customer subscribes to your email from your blog, it’s possible that he doesn’t even know about your product.
 That customer is likely at a very different stage in the customer journey than someone who signs up for the email from the shopping cart or a pop-up on your ecommerce site.
 “How you communicate to them, and what they know about your brand, will be very different,” says Wilson.

 Personalization Isn’t Just for Triggered Emails

 Marketers collect a variety of implicit and explicit data on their customers and shoppers, including first and last name, gender, birthdate, high-level product category choices, subscription source and postal code.
 Some simple segmentation based on this data can be very profitable.
-For instance, Hudson Shoes saw a 5X lift in conversion rates just by segmenting on gender.

 “But what I love is combining basic stuff.
 You can get quite ninja if you start combining basic customer information,” he says.
 “It sounds complicated, but it’s really like conditional formatting in Excel: If this, then that.”